yadunandankushwaha/CodeIgniter-3.1.5-complete-project-with-frontend-admin/readme.rst

 **Main Components**

-1)	Bootstrap Theme integration for Administration and Front-end.
+1)	Bootstrap Theme integrated for Administration and Front-panel.

 2)	Codeigniter 3.1.5